keesiemeijer/php-basics-tutorial/README.md

 Values are assigned (added) to variables with the "equals" sign `=`

 In PHP a "string" is a series of characters inside quotes.
-With this information we can say "The `$my_variable` variable contains a string".
+With this information we can say "The value of the `$my_variable` variable is a string".
 More about strings later.

 Let's say we wanted to display the value of a variable in a web page.
 We can use the PHP `echo` function for this.
 (Functions do all sorts of things, but more on that later)